 Don’t be tight

 Why should it just be little girls that wear tights anyway?
 Well tights became popular in the 1960’s when women would wear them under their miniskirts.
 I obviously wouldn’t put my son in a skirt (although each to their own).
 But I regularly put tights on under his dungarees, trousers and leggings.

 I also think that tights are very similar to long johns.
 Only they have feet attached.
 And men wear them.
-I am a big fan of H&M baby tights, as they’re affordable and they wash well.
 We always buy neutral colours and most of the time, you wouldn’t know that my son had them on.

 My boy does still try to pull his tights off, but he doesn’t tend to succeed and he usually gives up after a while.
 Not only do tights stop me having to check the toy box for socks, they’re also a godsend when it’s cold outside as they keep his legs nice and warm.

 I do own some baby socks, as I like to use them as newborn scratch mittens.
 It’s also fair to say that I probably won’t be putting my son in tights when he’s four.
 But I think they’re a practical addition to most baby boy’s and toddler boy’s wardrobes.
 Would you put your son in tights?